2026-2027 Fulbright-Nehru International Education Administrators Award

 • You can apply for only ONE Fulbright-Nehru fellowship category during a competition cycle.

 • Plagiarism in the application will lead to disqualification.
-Some US universities and colleges have developed and published policies on the use of generative artificial intelligence (GenAI) on applications for admission or affiliation with their institution.
+Some U.S. universities and colleges have developed and published policies on the use of generative artificial intelligence (GenAI) on applications for admission or affiliation with their institution.
 Some institutions may scan applications for the use of language produced by GenAI.
-While individual institutional policies range widely and policy responses from US universities will continue to evolve, copying language/content produced by GenAI directly into your application may negatively impact admission or affiliation decisions.
+While individual institutional policies range widely and policy responses from U.S. universities will continue to evolve, copying language/content produced by GenAI directly into your application may negatively impact admission or affiliation decisions.

 • Applications received after the deadline will NOT be considered.
 Incomplete applications will be rejected.

-• Extensions and Transfer of visa sponsorship will not be permitted.
+• Extensions and transfer of visa sponsorship will not be permitted.